Typosquatting

-Typosquatting, also called URL hijacking, a sting site, or a fake URL, is a form of cybersquatting, and possibly brandjacking which relies on mistakes such as typos made by Internet users when inputting a website address into a web browser.
-Should a user accidentally enter an incorrect website address, they may be led to any URL (including an alternative website owned by a cybersquatter).
+Typosquatting, also called URL hijacking, a sting site, a cousin domain, or a fake URL, is a form of cybersquatting, and possibly brandjacking which relies on mistakes such as typos made by Internet users when inputting a website address into a web browser.
+A user accidentally entering an incorrect website address may be led to any URL, including an alternative website owned by a cybersquatter.

-The typosquatter's URL will usually be one of five kinds, all similar to the victim site address:
+The typosquatter's URL will usually be similar to the victim's site address; the typosquatting site could be in the form of: